iambrainstorming/iambrainstorming.github.io/src/chapters/how-to-beat-the-worst-job-culture-of-india.md

 One thing is certain: If all managers are trained to do is manage employees based on hours worked, you’re clearly not getting the best out of your teams.
 We need to shift to the hard work of building outcomes-driven organizations, a process that requires creating clear, prioritized objectives and ways to measure progress.

 Outcomes-driven management also creates the potential for more inclusive organizations.
 For too long, hustle culture—rewarding those who show early and stay late—has provided a favorable advantage to those without caregiving responsibilities, as well as those who can afford to live closer to the office.
 By prioritizing actual output over the visible trappings of work, organizations can improve business results and create a more level playing field.

+One need to also take account [tyranny of share holders](./democracy/tyranny_of_the_majority.md#tyranny-of-shareholders) in outcomes.

+The concept of the "tyranny of shareholders" refers to a situation in which corporations prioritize the interests of their shareholders above all other stakeholders, such as workers, suppliers, consumers, and communities.
+This approach to corporate governance is often associated with the doctrine of "shareholder primacy," which asserts that the primary purpose of a corporation is to generate profits and maximize shareholder value.
+While maximizing shareholder value is a critical aspect of corporate governance, the exclusive focus on it can lead to negative consequences for other stakeholders.